 A normal serving would be 2 cans a day, one for breakfast and one for dinner.
-This may vary if you also give your cat some fresh or dried food.
+This amount may vary if you also give your cat some fresh or dried food.

 The first two listed ingredients in this food are salmon and salmon broth.

 This brand is grain free and the company prides itself on using healthy natural ingredients.
+Here are the most recent reviews of this product.
+It is worth reading the reviews as some are quite detailed.
 Where there is a negative review there has been follow up from the company.
 While we might expect our concerns about a product to be acted upon, they are not always, so this is a positive point for the company in my view.